API#

 targets (int | iterable[int]) – The qubits onto which the operator should act nontrivially.
 The order is important in that

-.matrix (numpy.ndarray) – The matrix representation of the operator given as an array with dimensions \(2^{\mathrm{len(targets)}} \times 2^{\mathrm{len(targets)}}\).
+targets[0]is the least significant qubit in the matrix representation of \(U\), i.e. neighbouring entries inmatrixwill differ by the state of the qubittargets[0].matrix (numpy.ndarray) – The matrix representation of the operator given as an array with dimensions \(2^{\mathrm{len(targets)}} \times 2^{\mathrm{len(targets)}}\).

 controls (int | interable[int]) – The control qubits of the operator.
 May be

-or an empty list to signify no controls.
-Default:None
+Noneor an empty list to signify no controls.
+Default:None.target (int) – Alias for

-.control_pattern (iterable[int]) – For controlled operators, this parameter can be used to specify which qubits act as regular controls (operator only acts on the 1-state subspace), and which act as anti-controls (operator acts on the 0-state subspace).
+targets.
+Only one of the two may be specified.
+Default:None.control_pattern (iterable[int]) – For controlled operators, this parameter can be used to specify which qubits act as regular controls (operator only acts on the 1-state subspace), and which act as anti-controls (operator acts on the 0-state subspace).
 If specified, its length must match that of

 - QuEST functions: